Holidays in the Dolomites

 Fanes-Senes-Pargs Nature Reserve in Kronplatz

 Kronplatz has some of the most spectacular scenery in Italy.
-Whether you're after an active adventure or a relaxing retreat to enjoy nature, this is a great choice for a walking holiday in the summer.
+Whether you're after an active walking holiday or a relaxing retreat making the most of nature, this is a great choice for your Italian summer getaway.

 Holidays to the Dolomites are like nowhere else due to the towering mountains and historical castles poking out of the landscape, some dating back to 1300AD.
 The public transport and network of lifts means exploring the area couldn't be easier.
 You can even head to the beautiful city of Bolzano for a day out.